ezou626/daily-pennsylvanian-headline-scraper/README.md

 4. Run the python script `script.py` to scrape data
 5. Commit any updated data files to the Git repository

+## Differences in Scraper from Template
+The scraper grabs the links and titles of the featured articles on the DP page every day according to the original schedule (once at 8 AM).
+All rows are checked and matched to see if they contain the "Featured" heading, and the appropriate row is selected.
+Then, the div is parsed to access the children link elements for the href attributes (URLs) and content (titles).
+These are then stored in a Python object to be logged to the data file.

 ## Scheduling

 The workflow schedule is configured with [cron syntax](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) to run: